 Identification of Methylomonas sp.
 DH-1 methylation site

 To identify the RM system, the genome of Methylomonas sp.
 DH-1 was analyzed by whole-genome bisulfite sequencing (WGBS).
-Interestingly, only the TGGCCA motif (Fig. 1) was identified.
-In the REBASE database [28, 29], Methylomonas sp.
-DH-1 contains twelve RM systems in its genome and two in its native plasmid (Fig. 1).
-According to REBASE, it was predicted that the cytosine methyltransferase AYM39_01025 would recognize the GGCC sequence for methylation, which is similar to the identified methylation site TGGC*CA, in which the fourth nucleotide (C) was methylated in our results.
+Interestingly, only the TGGCCA motif was identified (Fig. 1a).
+In the REBASE database [30, 31], Methylomonas sp.
+DH-1 contains twelve RM systems in its genome and two in its native plasmid (Fig. 1b).
+According to REBASE, it was predicted that the cytosine methyltransferase AYM39_01025 would recognize the GGCC sequence for methylation, which is similar to the identified methylation site TGGCCA, in which the fourth nucleotide (C) was methylated in our results.
 Therefore, this cytosine methyltransferase was selected as a potential methylase for TGGCCA.

 Digestion protection assay